 April 11, 2017

-In a world-first discovery, scientists at Sydney’s Westmead Institute for Medical Research have identified a protein that causes liver fibrosis (scarring), paving the way for new treatments for liver disease to be developed.
+In a world-first discovery, our scientists have identified a protein that causes liver disease, paving the way for new treatments to be developed.

-The international team, led by Professor Jacob George and Doctor Mohammed Eslam at the Westmead Institute, has unequivocally shown that variations in the interferon lambda 3 (INLF3) protein are responsible for tissue damage in the liver.
+The international team, led by Professor Jacob George and Doctor Mohammed Eslam, has shown that variations in the interferon lambda 3 (INLF3) protein are responsible for tissue damage in the liver.

 The research team had previously identified that the common genetic variations associated with liver fibrosis were located on chromosome 19 between the IFNL3 and IFNL4 genes.